dnr/orq/README.md

 - SSL
 - Easy backups of specific volumes
+- Image build dependencies (images depending on intermediate images)
+- Running multiple copies of a task
 - Log rotation for hipache?
 - Links? (unix sockets in shared directories are easier)
-- Allow switching nginx for hipache
+- Allow switching nginx, etc. for hipache